kwaldenphd/python-intro/README.md

 # Variables & Assignment Operators

-In most programming languages, variables work as "countainers for storing data values" ([W3Schools, Python Variables](https://www.w3schools.com/python/python_variables.asp))
+In most programming languages, variables work as "containers for storing data values" ([W3Schools, Python Variables](https://www.w3schools.com/python/python_variables.asp))

 We create a variable by assigning a value to that variable name using an **assignment operator**.